infiniflow/ragflow/api/python_api_reference.md

 - `content` `str`
   The content of the chunk.
 - `image_id` `str`
   The ID of the snapshot of the chunk.
+Applicable only when the source of the chunk is an image, PPT, PPTX, or PDF file.
 - `document_id` `str`
   The ID of the referenced document.
 - `document_name` `str`